 Current Construction Projects

-The Telegraph Townhomes Community is an innovative, affordable, low-income housing solution created in partnership between Habitat for Humanity in Whatcom County and the Kulshan Community Land Trust (KulshanCLT).
+The Telegraph Townhomes Community is an innovative, affordable housing solution created in partnership between Habitat for Humanity in Whatcom County, the Kulshan Community Land Trust and the Whatcom Community Foundation.

-Habitat’s Telegraph Townhome Community will provide 50+ new, permanently affordable homes for working individuals and families.
-This flagship project represents the Habitat Board of Director’s green-movement vision.
+Telegraph Townhome will provide 50+ new, permanently affordable homes for working, low-income individuals and families.
+This flagship project represents the our green-movement vision.
 We’re testing ourselves and our ideas every day as this exciting project becomes a reality.

 Every home at Telegraph will be more affordable than ever because we’re investing in building net-zero-ready and solar-ready homes.
 This means that the savings in heating and maintenance costs of Telegraph homes will put extra cash into every homeowner’s pocket to be used for other vital living expenses, such as food, education, and healthcare.